Retraction/arsh-sim/README.md

 If you want to play the game [BETA] you can find it at http://355over113.github.io/arsh-sim/.

 P.S.
-This is both mine and Grinsanity's first large projects, so if we're doing something wrong, feel free to help us out.
+This is both mine and Grinsanity's first large project, so if we're doing something wrong, feel free to help us out.